mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ And the cool thing is that these mode changes can build upon each other.
 So if you want to navigate two layers deep, it just means there are two pieces of state that come into existence, and the second piece of state is stored inside the first.

 ^ For example, you could have a drill down to a screen that then shows a sheet.
-There's one piece of state that represents the drill down, and then another piece of state that represents the sheet.
+There's one piece of state that represents the drill down, and then inside that state there is another piece of state that represents the sheet.

-^ I'm using the nebuluous term "existing" here because there are a few ways in which existence of state can be represented in Swift.
+^ I'm using the nebuluous term "existing" here because there are a few ways in which existence of state can be represented.
 One of the most prototypical ways is to use optionals, so that `nil` represents no state, and when it switches to something that is non-`nil` that triggers the navigation.

 ^ but there are also other ways to represent this idea, such as booleans, arrays and enums, and we'll be getting more into that later.